RobertInjac/ADA-Project-2018-OpenSubtitles/README.md

- OLD REASEACH QUESTIONS

-* _How has the language in films evolved over time?_
-    * Are films using more violent and strong language now compared to before?
-    * Are films becoming less "intelectual" and use more simple dialogues?
-* _What are the differences in language across genres?_
-    * Are some genres using more or less sophisticated language?
-    * Are some genres catering to a specific audience/age group?

 # Dataset
 The primary dataset we are using is the _OpenSubtitles2018_ dataset.
 The dataset has film subtitles for three languages: English, French and Chinese.
 We are going to use only the English part.
 It has 25 GB of data and offers film subtitles from the late 19th century to 2018.